 I never learned what might have driven Eddie to do it.
 I never spoke with a member of his family afterward or read about it anywhere.
 Gossip moved freely through the mill, but his name never came up after he was gone.

-I’ve always praised cafeteria food since then.
+I’ve always offered to join someone for supper in the cafeteria since then.

 As a personnel guy at Great Northern Paper, I participated in cleaning out employees’ lockers after they abandoned them.
 A week or so after his death, I accompanied the mill guard who went to empty Eddie’s locker.
 Most abandoned lockers were left with shoe fossils in the bottom covered with piles of stinky clothes, a sweat-stiffened baseball cap on a hook with a beaten hard hat over it, pinups and years-old calendars on the inside of the door, spilled shaving goo on the shelf above, sometimes some purloined mill equipment standing awkwardly against the back of the space, and unidentifiable food remnants in crumpled wrappers.